GICs vs Stocks: How to Compare Long-Term Risk

 Not necessarily.
 While guaranteed investments may seem inherently less risky, in practice, they come with their own set of financial risks, which can leave you with fewer returns and less money in the long term.

-Risk of missing out in the market
+Risk of missing out on the stock market

 The problem is that GICs tend to be a short-term investment, and therefore may not give you the highest long-term return on investment compared to staying invested in the stock market.
-Sure, it feels nice to see your investment go up no matter what – even if it’s just by a small amount.
+Sure, it feels nice to see your investment go up, no matter what – even if it’s just by a small amount.
 But realizing a small gain, instead of riding through volatility toward an even higher gain, is financially short-sighted at best.

 Risk of inflation

 When it comes to investing, time in the market, not timing, is what matters.
 If you have a short-term investing horizon – and don’t have time to let a market-based investment bounce back from any potential downturns – a GIC can be a lower-risk option.
-On the other hand, if you have a long-term investing horizon, relying too heavily on fixed-income investments during periods of uncertainty comes with its own set of risks, and can give you insufficient returns in the long run resulting in a failed financial plan.
+On the other hand, if you have a long-term investing horizon, relying too heavily on fixed-income investments during periods of uncertainty comes with its own set of risks and can give you insufficient returns in the long run, resulting in a failed financial plan.

 Author